mashrur-ayon/genderstat-python/README.md

 # genderstat-python

-Initiating the python version of genderstat package.This is going to be the python version of the R package under the same name.Initiating Edit.
+Initiating the python version of genderstat package.This is going to be the python version of the R package under the same name.Initiating Edit.Changing.